OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 The first parameter is the default value for the variable.

-The parameter *iotype* marks this Public Variable as either an input (*in*) or an output (*out*) to the parent component.
+The parameter *iotype* marks this public variable as either an input (*in*) or an output (*out*) to the parent component.
 The parameter *desc* contains a documentation string that describes this variable.
 This should be used to provide an adequate explanation for each input and output on a component.

-The parameter *units* is used to specify the units for this Public Variable.
+The parameter *units* is used to specify the units for this public variable.
 OpenMDAO contains a units capability that is based on part of the Scientific Python package.
 This Units module allows for unit checking and conversion when connecting the outputs and inputs of components.
 The units are defined based on the definitions given in Scientific Python, which can be found at :ref:`Summary-of-Units`.
-If a Public Variable is dimensionless, no unit should be assigned.
+If a public variable is dimensionless, no unit should be assigned.

 There are a couple more named arguments that are needed for the Transmission component.